flock-eng/flock/flock-web/plan-steps.md

     - [x] Messages Page
     - [x] Settings Page
 11. Kubernetes Integration
-    - [ ] Create a Dockerfile
+    - [x] Create a Dockerfile
-    - [ ] Create Kubernetes Manifests
+    - [x] Create Kubernetes Manifests
-    - [ ] Configure WebSocket Support for HMR
+    - [ ] Configure WebSocket Support for HMR through Telepresence
 12. Frontend uses ConnectRPC to call the Backend API
     - [ ] Create a Kubernetes Secret for the API Base URL
     - [ ] Add an environment variable for the API Base URL in the Kubernetes Deployment